Polynomiality for Bin Packing with a Constant Number of Item Types: High multiplicity scheduling

-Let $T := \{ r_j,d_j \mid j \in [d] \} = \{ t_1,\ldots,t_{2d}\}$ be the $2d$ critical points sorted so that $t_1 \leq \ldots \leq t_{2d}$.
+Let $T := \{ r_j,d_j \mid j \in [d] \} = \{ t_1,\ldots,t_{2d}\}$ be the $2d$ critical points, sorted so that $t_1 \leq \ldots \leq t_{2d}$.
 The crucial observation is that in a feasible schedule, we can arbitrarily permute jobs that have both start and end time in an interval $[t_k,t_{k+1}]$.
-Let us imagine that the schedule is \emph{cyclic} in the sense that the schedule processes first some copies of job type 0, then some jobs of type 1, and so on until type $d$; then the scheduler starts again with jobs of type $0$.
+Let us imagine that the schedule is \emph{cyclic} in the sense that the schedule processes first some (possibly 0) copies of job type 0, then some (again, possibly 0) jobs of type 1, and so on until type $d$; then the scheduler starts again with jobs of type $0$.
 The interval from a job 0 interval to the beginning of the next job 0 interval is called a \emph{cycle}.
 Note that the number of copies of job $j$ that are scheduled in a cycle can very well be $0$, so indeed such a cyclic schedule trivially exists.
 Moreover, we want to restrict that a job of type $j$ is only allowed to be scheduled in a cycle if the \emph{complete} cycle is contained in $[r_j,d_j]$.
 But again this restriction is achievable as we could split cycles if needed.

-Now consider the schedule with the least number of cycles.
+We claim that there exists a schedule with at most $4d$ many cycles.
 Following our earlier observation it is clear that whenever 2 cycles are completely contained in some interval $[t_{k},t_{k+1}]$ of consecutive points, then we could also join them.
-Thus we can assume that the schedule contains exactly $4d$ many cycles (maybe some have length 0).
+Hence we have at most $2d$ cycles contained in intervals of the form $[t_k,t_{k+1}]$ plus at most $2d$ cycles that include a critical point.

 We introduce an auxiliary variable $y_{jk}$ which tells us how many copies of job $j$ are processed in the $k$th cycle.
-Additionally we have a binary variable $z_{jk}$ telling us whether jobs of type $j$ can be processed in block $k$.
-Moreover, the $k$th cycles runs in $[\tau_{k-1},\tau_{k}]$ (with $\tau_0 := 0$).
-Then the polytope $P$ whose integral points correspond to feasible schedules can be defined as
+Additionally we have a binary variable $z_{jk}$ telling us whether jobs of type $j$ can be processed in the $k$th cycle.
+Moreover, the $k$th cycle runs in $[\tau_{k-1},\tau_{k}]$ (with $\tau_0 := 0$).
+Then the polytope $K$ whose integral points correspond to feasible schedules can be defined as